nyov/scrapyext/CONTRIBUTING.md

 Breaking lines at exactly 72 [CPL][1] is not so useful either if legibility is worse for it.
 Use best judgement.

-Git should take care of conversion of fileendings (for text files) on commit, and checking out in your OS's standard fileending, but if in doubt use Linux fileendings (LineFeed only - another byte saved).
-Use `dos2unix`/`unix2dos`/`unix2mac` to manually convert files.

-(Also, utf-8 fileencoding with or without BOM.)

 ----
 [1]: https://en.wikipedia.org/wiki/Characters_per_line